Minsifye/BigBangTheory/README.md

-# This Folder holds practice notebooks for Data Analysis and Machine Learning Techniques.
+# This Repository holds practice notebooks for various small projects using Data Analysis techniques and Machine Learning Algorithms.

 #### 911 Calls Analysis -
 A data analysis project on 911 calls dataset(Kaggle) using Pandas and Numpy Libraries for data mining and Seaborn for data visualization.
 This is a practice capstone project with Udemy.